William Cronon's Students

 Phone: (718) 951-5000, x1166 (office)

-Fields of Interest: Environmental history; urban history; U.S. social and cultural history; utopian thought.
+Fields of Interest: Environmental history; urban history; U.S. social and cultural history; the history of the future

 Dissertation: “Nature and the City: Boston and the Construction of the American Metropolis,” University of Wisconsin-Madison History Department, 2005; published as Eden on the Charles: The Making of Boston, Harvard University Press, 2010 (one of three finalists for Pulitzer Prize in History in 2010).